MudassarCH0/Ride-Sharing/README.md

 \
 ***Description***<br>

 The project was on Zuber, a new ride-sharing company launching in Chicago.
-It involed working with a taxi database to to find patterns in data and understand passenger preferences and the impact of external factors on rides from O'hare International Airport.
+It involved working with a taxi database to find patterns in data and understand passenger preferences and the impact of external factors on rides from O'hare International Airport.

 \